Make Every Deal a

 You must provide the EPA’s “Protect Your Family from Lead in Your Home” pamphlet to your buyer.
 Be sure to send the pamphlet via email so you have a record of delivery!

 Have the addendum signed before you execute the contract!
 All sections must be completed (checkboxes in B, C, and D) and signatures from all parties are required (buyer, buyer’s agent, seller and seller’s agent).

 understand the Lead-based paint addendum

-Increase the down payment on the initial contract up front to handle the anticipated appraisal shortfall.
-If the appraisal comes in fine, you can always write an amendment to change the down payment back to 20%.
+Increasing the down payment on the contract up front to handle the anticipated appraisal shortfall.
+If the appraisal comes in fine, you can write an amendment to change the down payment back to 20%.